 Know Your Sources in Orchid Care

 Learn who to trust when it comes to getting your sources.
 To start, let me redirect you to the resources I’m using so you can see for yourself.
-The resource that the Ice Method states as their solid reference is a study that was done by Ohio State University, entitled “Ice cube irrigation of potted Phalaenopsis orchids does not decrease display life” (SourceOpens in a new tab.).
+The resource that the Ice Method states as their solid reference is a study that was done by Ohio State University, entitled “Ice cube irrigation of potted Phalaenopsis orchids does not decrease display life” (Source).

 I wish they had published the entire article and not just one PowerPoint slide, but that’s what they state as their source.
 So, I analyzed each point in the order they are presented and will present arguments either agreeing or disagreeing with each.